Denver Broncos Had The Entire ‘South Park’ Town In The Stands For Sunday’s Game

-The Denver Broncos had some special guests in the stands for Sunday’s game — the entire cast of South Park.
+The Denver Broncos had some special guests in the stands for Sunday’s game: the entire cast of South Park.

-The AFC West club included cut-outs of every character from the Comedy Central show attached to seats in the stadium on Sunday.
+The AFC West club included cutouts of every character from the Comedy Central show attached to seats in the stadium on Sunday.
 As The Hollywood Reporter noted, the team unveiled the characters, including some new ones, at Empower Field at Mile High in honor of the long-running animated comedy set in a fictional Colorado town.
 Denver also added a large backdrop of the South Park town itself.

 The report added that the unusual group of fans helped support a good cause.
 The cost of the production of the cardboard cutouts was donated to The Broncos Foundation, which operates a number of charitable efforts.